svenssonjoel/lispBM/doc/manual/ch1_introduction.md

 LispBM (from now on called LBM) is a lisp dialect that was implemented to be run on small resource constrained systems.
-The look-and-feel of lispbm has been very much influenced by the series of videos based on the SICP bool (Structure and Interpretation of Computer Programs) by Harold Abelsson, Gerald Jay Sussman and Julie Sussman.
+The look-and-feel of lispbm has been very much influenced by the series of videos based on the SICP book (Structure and Interpretation of Computer Programs) by Harold Abelsson, Gerald Jay Sussman and Julie Sussman.
 The awesome series of videos about lisp programming can be found [here](https://www.youtube.com/playlist?list=PL8FE88AA54363BC46).
 Note